 If you do plan to take matters into your own hands, know that there are two different sites that come very highly recommended by the experts: theReefs, just off New Providence Island; and the Reef which is home to the Alcora freighter wreck site which was purposely sunk by the government in 1983.
 These aren't the only options, of course, and you can learn more about what is available to you below.

-If you want to explore what's down below you might enjoy Rose Island West End Beach.
+If you're ready to experience what's below the surface you might want to check out Rose Island West End Beach.
 Considered one of the top Nassau snorkeling sites, this reef is shallow, overrun by reef fish, and it is even home to not one, but two different shipwrecks.
 These wrecks are the Mahoney and the Alcora, and both can be visited by snorkelers as well as scuba divers.
-This snorkeling site is situated in eastern New Providence Island.
+This snorkeling site is located in eastern New Providence Island.

 A third location to consider is Lyford Cay Beach.
 Often visited by groups participating in a tour, Little Elvis is best known for its fire coral and abundance of eels snaking their way in an out of the reef structure.

-A fourth location where you can go snorkeling is Flipper Beach.
+A fourth place where you can go snorkeling is Flipper Beach.
 Home to a wreck site that was purposely sunk for the movie Jaws IV, this site is popular among snorkelers for its shallow reef and abundant amount of stingrays as well.
-If you're interested, this site is found in the western part of New Providence Island.
+If you want to check it out, you'll find this site located within the western part of New Providence Island.

 Atlantis Lagoons is a fifth location to consider.
 The lagoons at this popular resort are the man-made site with purposely sunken artifacts and colorful fish brought in to create a snorkeling opportunity for guests.
 It is ideal for those new to the sport as well as young children, but in truth there is not much for an experienced snorkeler to see.

-The table right below has some key facts concerning 8 of the most popular places to enjoy snorkeling in this area.
+The chart directly below provides more details concerning 8 of the best locations to go snorkeling in this area.

 |Rose Island West End Beach||6.7 mi.
 East of Central downtown Nassau|